DeviousWings/BathroomSensor/README.md

 git remote add origin https://github.com/nksteele/BathroomSensor.git git push -u origin master

-This is to help save production time by notifing people of when bathrooms are occupied.
+This is to help save down time by notifing people of when bathrooms are occupied.